 - 5. International students whose native language is not English are also required to demonstrate proficiency in English before admission (see International Students, Section 3.5, for details).
-English-Language Scores (IELTS, TOEFL, etc.) - Financial Proof.
-The Affidavit of Support can be found at https://grad.msu.edu/internationalapplicants.
+English-Language Scores (IELTS, TOEFL, etc.) - 6.
+Financial Proof is required; the Affidavit of Support can be found at https://grad.msu.edu/internationalapplicants. - a.
 Financial proof is not required for MS On-line applicants.